Proud Canadian Company

 Bois-Franc

-Bois-Franc is a residential suburb within Greater Montréal, about a 20-30 minute drive from downtown Montréal.
+Bois-Franc is a residential suburb in Greater Montréal, about a 20-30-minute drive from downtown Montréal.
 It’s a quiet, low-crime area with decent amenities without the busy downtown living vibe.

-Fun things to do: Bois-Franc is a quieter residential neighbourhood with a higher median age and a higher density of married couples and families compared to trendier parts of Montréal.
+Fun things to do: Bois-Franc is a quieter residential neighbourhood with a higher median age and a higher proportion of married couples and families than trendier parts of Montréal.
 It’s home to several parks, cafes and restaurants, but you won’t find the same bustle as downtown or even other areas of the city.

 North York (City Centre)

-North York City Centre is a central business district about a 20-30-minute drive north of Downtown proper.
+North York City Centre is a central business district about 20-30 minutes north of Downtown proper.
 North York is located along Yonge Street, between Sheppard Avenue and Finch Avenue, with its central focus around Mel Lastman Square.

 Fun things to do: North York is a relatively quieter part of Toronto, but there’s still a lot going on.
 The area is home to Empress Walk, a shopping mall, North York Central Library, and the Toronto Centre for the Arts.

-Situated slightly further away from the bustle of downtown, North York is a more affordable part of the city with many bars, restaurants and shopping areas.
+Situated slightly farther from the bustle of downtown, North York is a more affordable part of the city with many bars, restaurants, and shopping areas.
 You can also check out the stunning Edward Gardens, Aga Khan Museum, or Yorkdale Shopping Centre.

 Is Living in Montréal More Expensive Than in Toronto?

-In the context of buying a home, Toronto is more expensive than Montréal on average.
-While the city has a higher average median income in some industries, which offsets some of the cost of living, Montréal is still far cheaper to rent and buy a home.
+On average, Toronto is more expensive for homebuyers than Montréal.
+While the city has higher average incomes in some industries, which help offset the cost of living, Montréal remains far cheaper to rent and buy a home.

-Ultimately, despite the higher tax brackets in Quebec compared to Ontario, Montréal is still a much cheaper place to buy a home than Toronto.
+Ultimately, despite higher tax brackets in Quebec than in Ontario, Montréal remains a much cheaper place to buy a home than Toronto.
 However, both markets showed consistent growth throughout the pandemic.
 Depending on which city you’re looking at, it may be the right time to buy a home in either market.

 Weather in Montréal vs. Toronto

-Toronto is a marginally warmer place to live compared to Montréal.
+Toronto is slightly warmer than Montréal.
 Toronto is known for its brief yet erratic transitional seasons, particularly around September-October.
 These can include heavy showers and storms.

-Summers in both cities are pleasant, with Toronto seeing extreme heat often during July and August.
-Both cities see similar patterns of average temperatures, with Montréal and Toronto almost evenly matched for summer temperatures.
-Montréal is slightly colder during the winter months.
-Both are prone to their share of ice and snowstorms.
+Summers in both cities are pleasant, with Toronto often experiencing extreme heat in July and August.
+Both cities show similar average temperature patterns, with Montréal and Toronto nearly evenly matched in summer temperatures.
+Montréal is slightly colder in winter.
+Both are prone to ice and snowstorms.

 Montréal Weather